apache/spark/docs/sql-performance-tuning.md

 For more details please refer to the documentation of [Partitioning Hints](sql-ref-syntax-qry-select-hints.html#partitioning-hints).

+## Leveraging Statistics
+Apache Spark's ability to choose the best execution plan among many possible options is determined in part by its estimates of how many rows will be output by every node in the execution plan (read, filter, join, etc.).
+Those estimates in turn are based on statistics that are made available to Spark in one of several ways:

+- **Data source**: Statistics that Spark reads directly from the underlying data source, like the counts and min/max values in the metadata of Parquet files.
+These statistics are maintained by the underlying data source.
+- **Catalog**: Statistics that Spark reads from the catalog, like the Hive Metastore.
+These statistics are collected or updated whenever you run [`ANALYZE TABLE`](sql-ref-syntax-aux-analyze-table.html).
+- **Runtime**: Statistics that Spark computes itself at runtime as a job is running.

+Missing or inaccurate statistics will hinder Spark's ability to select an optimal plan, and may lead to poor query performance.
+It's helpful then to inspect the statistics available to Spark and the estimates it makes during query planning.

+- **Data object statistics**: You can inspect the statistics on a table or column with [`DESCRIBE EXTENDED`](sql-ref-syntax-aux-describe-table.html).
+- **Query plan estimates**: You can inspect Spark's cost estimates in the optimized query plan via [`EXPLAIN COST`](sql-ref-syntax-qry-explain.html) or `DataFrame.explain(mode="cost")`.

 ## Optimizing the Join Strategy

 ### Automatically Broadcasting Joins